 In the Project pane we right-click onto the Centers drawing and choose New Labels.
 In the New Labels dialog we choose Name as the field to use for the label text.
 We press the Create Labels button to create a new labels component called Labels.

-We create a new map, add a Bing satellite layer to it and then we drag and drop the new Labels layer into the map.
+We create a new map, called Map 2, we add a Bing satellite layer to it, and then we drag and drop the new Labels layer into the map.
 After some tinkering with the Style pane to alter the size and color of the labels, we see the display above.

 The labels in the map have been created using the Centers drawing, which draws its geometry from the Center field in Mexico Table.
 The Center field is a computed field based on the Geom field in the same table.
 A selection in any of the components, the Labels component, the Centers drawing, the Mexico drawing or Mexico Table, will be the same selection in all of them.